meziantou/Meziantou.DataGenerator/README.md

 ﻿# Meziantou.DataGenerator

-Generate not so random data for your database.
+Generate not so random data for your SQL Server database.

 Many data generators exists: